spacetelescope/stpsf/docs/relnotes.rst

   * Slitless spectroscopy not yet supported; check back in a future version.
   * Fix to FITS header comments for NIRISS NRM mask file for correct provenance information.

-  * TFI class still exists for back compatibility but will no longer be maintained, and may be removed in a future version of webbpsf.
+  * TFI class still exists for back compatibility but will no longer be maintained, and may be removed in a future version of stpsf.

 * Strehl measurement code caches computed perfect PSFs for improved speed when measuring many files.
 * Added GUI options for flat spectra in F_nu and F_lambda.
 (Thanks to Christopher Willmer at Steward Observatory for this suggestion)